c100k/rebootx-on-prem/README.md

 ### HTTP Server Go

-You can have a look at one of the implementations at [impl/http-server-go](./impl/http-server-go).

-This is a simple example presenting an HTTP server made in Go, running on a _runnable_ to make it serve itself.
-That is the server used in the `docker-compose` command above.
+This is the implementation, used in the `docker-compose` command above, made in Go.
+You can browse the code at [impl/http-server-go](./impl/http-server-go).

-Naturally, if you `stop` the server this way (_if you have enough permission_), you won't be able to `reboot` it the same way.
-Indeed, the http server is shutdown when the server goes down.
-That's why it must be used only for **prototyping**.

-It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so please be careful if you run it somewhere as `root`.

-### Others
+There are multiple service implementations available :

+- `noop` (default) : as its name indicates, it does nothing except returning empty payloads
+- `self` : it returns the container as a runnable, hence the usage of self.
+Since the container is not running as root, you should get an error when calling `reboot` or `stop`.
+But be careful if you run this on a machine as a privileged user.
+It relies on [syscall](https://pkg.go.dev/syscall) and [exec](https://pkg.go.dev/os/exec) so it can actually reboot or stop the machine.

+You can change the value by setting it int the ad-hoc environment variable (see `docker-compose.yml` or `config.go`).

+## Contributing

 We welcome all kind of contributions to show examples in other languages.
 Feel free to reach out to us or to publish a PR.
-Only one thing : it must be clean and self contained in its own directory in [./impl](./impl).
+It must be clean and self contained in its own directory in [./impl](./impl).

-## Contributing

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide first.